pivotal-cf/pivnet-resource/metadata/README.md

 during `out`.
 Therefore it cannot be used to set file groups when creating or updating a release.

-## Dependencies

-**Configuring dependencies directly is deprecated - use dependency specifiers instead**

-The top-level `dependencies` key is optional.
-If provided, it is permitted to be an empty array.

-Each element in `dependencies` must have a non-empty value for the `release` key.
-Within each `release` element either:

-* `id` must be present and non-zero

-or:

-* `version` and `product.slug` must be present and non-empty.

 ## Dependency Specifiers

 The top-level `dependency_specifiers` key is optional.